Reverse T3 (also called Reverse Triiodothyronine)

 Can I make too much RT3 simply from over-dosing my natural desiccated thyroid?

 Definitely, I, Janie, accidentally had that happen when I moved from 3 1/2 grains to 4 grains one year recently, thinking an issue I was having meant I needed more thyroid.
 It didn’t.
-So my body had too much FT4, and it converted to higher and higher levels of RT3 to clear it out.
+So my body had too much FT4 at 1.5, and it converted to higher and higher levels of RT3 to clear it out.

 - Have more good research studies for this RT3 page?
 Send them to STTM via the Contact link below.